pieroMM/typescript-data-engine/README.md

         Another point is related with the error messages, at the moment all syntactic error messages are the same returned by the parsing library.

-        Currently, the ingestion is made using a Node.js stream pipeline, instead of handling the backpressure I've just set the high-watermark large then the starting data setsize.
+        Currently, the ingestion is made using a Node.js stream pipeline, instead of handling the backpressure I've just set the high-watermark larger than the starting dataset size.

-        Errors that can happen while the pipeline is processing should be handled properly.
+        Errors that happen during the pipeline processing should be handled better.

-        A first optimization can consist on using a direct access cache for most recently used data, or for storing the result of the queries most recent.
+        A first optimization can consist on using a direct access cache for most recently used data, or for storing the result of the queries most recently run.
 I think I'll try to implement it soon on a separate branch.

       * **What changes are needed to accommodate changes to support other data types, multiple filters, or ordering of results?**